falcosecurity/falco-website/content/en/blog/cloud-native-security-hub.md

 The project was originally started by Sysdig, but maintaining the repositories, and building out rules will now be governed by the CNCF and the Falco community.

-If you are interested in getting involved with writing rules, or building out tooling around the new hub please reach out to [Kris Nova](mailto:nova@sysdig.com) or join the [Falco slack channel](slack.sysdig.com).
+If you are interested in getting involved with writing rules, or building out tooling around the new hub please reach out to [The official CNCF Falco Mailing List](https://lists.cncf.io/g/cncf-falco-dev) or join the [Falco slack channel](slack.sysdig.com).

 ### Integrating with Falcoctl